moushumi-das/Moushumi-Das/README.md

 I have used the following chrome extention to download the data from google images.
 [Fatkun Batch Download Image](https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf?hl=en)

 ## Configuration
-**Google Colab** has been used for this project as it has following featues:
+**Google Colab** has been used for this project as it has following features:
 - Zero configuration required
 - Free access to GPUs
 - Easy sharing